colorzhang/hybris/SessionRedis/README.md

 #Introduction
-Ready to use session redis package for hybris commerce 6.0.
+Ready to use session redis package for hybris commerce 6.0. [more details](https://github.com/colorzhang/hybris/blob/master/Setup%20a%20multi-nodes%20hybris%20cluster%20with%20centralized%20session%20persistence%20on%20Redis.md)

 #Quick install